Clamato

-Clamato /kləˈmɑːtəʊ/, /kləˈmeɪtəʊ/, /kləˈmætoʊ/ is a commercial drink made of reconstituted tomato juice concentrate and sugar, which is flavored with spices, dried clam broth and MSG.
+Clamato (/kləˈmɑːtəʊ/, /kləˈmeɪtəʊ/, /kləˈmætoʊ/) is a commercial drink made of reconstituted tomato juice concentrate and sugar, which is flavored with spices, dried clam broth and MSG.
 It is made by Mott's.
 The name is a portmanteau of clam and tomato.
-It is consumed in Canada, Mexico, and the United States, to a lesser extent.
+It is consumed in Canada, Mexico, and to a lesser extent, the United States.
 It is very often mixed with alcohol to make a Caesar, a drink similar to a Bloody Mary.

 History

 In 1935, The Clamato Corporation of New York produced "clam and tomato juice in combination".

 In 1938, House & Garden magazine printed a recipe for "Tomato-Clam Juice Cocktail", consisting of tomato juice, clam broth, and salt.

 In 1940, "Lobster King" Harry Hackney was granted the Clamato trademark.

 His Atlantic City restaurant, Hackney's, sold Clamato juice in cans.

 In 1957, McCormick & Company, Inc. applied for, and later acquired, the Clamato brand name for the seasoned blend of tomato juice and clam juice.
 This trademark is still valid and now owned by Keurig Dr Pepper.